Judy James

 Activities Director

-Dawn currently works at Montgomery High School in Montgomery, TX as a CTE teacher.
-A veteran of many camps, she offers her experience and knowledge to Y-J camp by serving as the activities director.
-The activities room is an essential part of our camp and Dawn brings many fun activities to the camp: making the a “camp”.
-The Activities room is the center of the camp as it helps build comradery.
+Dawn currently works at Montgomery High School in Montgomery, TX, as a CTE teacher.
+A veteran of many camps, she offers her experience and knowledge to the Y-J camp by serving as the activities director.
+The activities room is an essential part of the Y Bar J Youth Camp.
+Dawn puts the “fun” in camp with numerous activities to build comradery and friendships among campers.

 Andrea Waitley